annie-kayal/Stop-Think-Go/README.md

    const cells = []
    ```

-   - The first step in creating the grid through JavaScript was retrieving the div within our HTML document.
-This is the first variable listed above and using the DOM manipulation querySelector method I was able to return the div element through it's given classname.
+   - The first step creating the grid through JavaScript was retrieving the div in our HTML document.
+This is the first variable and uses the DOM manipulation `querySelector` method.
+Thorugh this method I was able to return the div element through it's given class.

    - The width variable was the next to be declared.
 Here I had to make the decision to the extent of my grid size.
-The variable is assigned the number 10, and is paired with the gridCellCount variable where width is multiplied by itself, this ultimately led me to generate a grid where the height and width are the same.
+The variable is assigned the number 10, and is used in the `gridCellCount` variable.
+Here the width is multiplied by itself, and would generate a grid where the height and width are the same.
+In this case, 10x10.

-- Having declared these variables, the next step was to create the grid and place my starting character and obstacles.
-This was deployed using a for loop.
-However within the for loop, two additional variables are used and therefore need to be declared:
+- Having declared these variables, the next step was to render the grid on the webpage and place my hedgehog character and obstacles.
+This was deployed using a seperate `for loop`.
+Within this loop, two additional variables are used and therefore need to be declared:
  ```js
    let hog = 90
    const startingPosition = [2, 22, 52, 43, 73, 15, 45, 65, 16, 36, 66, 7, 57, 28, 58]
    ```
-   - The first variable, known as hog, is the starting position of our hedgehog character when the game begins and when one of the hedgehoges is guided to their home safely, another hedgehog will appear in the same position.
-This is declared as a let as we will see, the position of the hedgehog changes whilst we play the game.
+   - The first variable, known as `hog`, is the starting position of our hedgehog character when the game begins.
+When one of the hedgehoges is guided to their home safely, another will appear at the position of 90.
+This is declared as a let.
+As we will see further along, the position of the hedgehog character changes whilst we play the game, therefore meaning we cannot use `const`.

-   - The startingPosition variable is an array of numbers.
-This determines the position of the cars which first appear as the page renders.
-The numbers which are used are where each car would be in relation to the girdCellCount.
+   - The `startingPosition` variable is an array of numbers.
+This determines the position of the cars which first appear on the page.
+The numbers which are shown are where each car would be in relation to the `girdCellCount`.

-- The for loop below rendered a grid on the webpage through a series of steps:
+- The for loop below rendered the grid through a series of steps:

    ```js
     for (let i = 0; i < gridCellCount; i++) {